A see-saw scenario of an $A_4$ flavour symmetric standard model

 Besides the parameters in the PMNS mixing matrix, neutrino oscillation experiments also allow us to determine the neutrino squared mass differences $\Delta m_{21}^2$ and $\Delta m_{31}^2$.
 Although the absolute neutrino masses have not yet been known but it is believed that they are very tiny, less than 1 eV, as said above.
-Therefore, one needs to understand why the neutrinos, compared to the charged leptons, are so light, and find a mechanism for generation of such small masses.
-A very popular mechanism of this kind is called the see-saw mechanism which can generate a small neutrino mass due to an introduction of a larger scale which could be a mass of a heavy, compared to neutrinos, BSM particle.
-The see-saw mechanism, appearing first as type I in \cite{Minkowski:1977sc,GellMann:1980vs,Mohapatra:1979ia,Schechter:1980gr, Schechter:1981cv}, has been originally applied to the SM (see \cite{Bilen,Mohapatra:1998rq} for later developments and a more complete presentation) but a natural question arising here is whether this mechanism can be incorporated in a model with an additional symmetry, in particular, a flavour symmetry.
-This idea has attracted interest of other authors investigating different models but here, in this paper (and others following), we will elaborated it systematically for a flavour symmetric SM.\\
+Therefore, one needs to understand why the neutrinos, compared with the charged leptons, are so light, and find a mechanism for generation of such small masses.
+A very popular mechanism of this kind is called the see-saw mechanism which can generate a small neutrino mass due to an introduction of a larger scale which could be a mass of a heavy, compared with neutrinos, BSM particle.
+The see-saw mechanism, appearing first as type I in \cite{Minkowski:1977sc,GellMann:1980vs,Mohapatra:1979ia,Schechter:1980gr, Schechter:1981cv}, has been originally applied to the SM (see \cite{Bilen,Mohapatra:1998rq} for later developments and a more complete presentation) but a natural question arising here is whether this mechanism can be incorporated in a model with an additional symmetry.
+This idea has attracted interest of other authors investigating different models, including those with a flavour symmetry adopted (see, for example, \cite{Caldwell:1993kn, Petcov:1993rk}). \\

-Various models with flavor symmetries have been introduced to explain the mass spectrum and the mixing matrix of the quarks and leptons.
-Among them, the models constructed with non-Abelian discrete flavor symmetries added are investigated quite intensively (see \cite{King:2014nza,Ishimori:2010au,Altarelli:2010gt} for a review).
-Especially, the models that are not only able to give a TBM mixing as well as adjustable to fit the data of the observed neutrino oscillations but also interesting due to their simplicity, are based on the $A_4$ flavor symmetry \cite{Ishimori:2010au,Altarelli:2010gt,Ma:2004zv,Altarelli:2009kr,Parattu:2010cy, King:2011ab,Altarelli:2012bn,Altarelli:2012ss,Ferreira:2013oga,Barry:2010zk,Ahn:2012tv, Felipe:2013vwa,Hernandez:2013dta,Varzielas:2015joa,Hung:2015nva}.
+Various models with flavour symmetries have been introduced to explain the mass spectrum and the mixing matrix of the quarks and leptons.
+Among them, the models constructed with non-Abelian discrete flavour symmetries added are investigated quite intensively (see \cite{King:2014nza,Ishimori:2010au,Altarelli:2010gt} for a review).
+Especially, a number of models that are not only able to give a TBM mixing as well as adjustable to fit the data of the observed neutrino oscillations but also interesting due to their simplicity, are based on the $A_4$ flavour symmetry \cite{Ishimori:2010au,Altarelli:2010gt, Ma:2001dn, Ma:2002iq, Babu:2002dz, Ma:2004zv,Altarelli:2009kr,Parattu:2010cy, King:2011ab,Altarelli:2012bn,Altarelli:2012ss,Ferreira:2013oga,Barry:2010zk,Ahn:2012tv, Felipe:2013vwa,Hernandez:2013dta,Varzielas:2015joa,Hung:2015nva,Ky:2016rzl}.
 There are many models based on other flavour symmetries but they are beyond the scope of this paper. \\